Plants and People Program for Children with Autism and Their Families

 Fairchild is pleased to present the Plants and People Program for Children with Autism and Their Families.
 Parents and their children will receive complimentary snacks, a butterfly guide and crayons along with a tram tour of the Garden.
-After the tram tour, parents are invited to further explore the Garden and bring a picnic lunch.
+After the tram tour, parents and their children are invited to further explore the Garden and bring a picnic lunch.

 The program is offered on the dates below beginning at 10:00 a.m. at the Visitor Center, followed by a tram tour starting at 10:30 a.m.